 Let’s break this paragraph down.

-First, it begins with a lead sentence that states that NYC is a great place to go if you love entertainment.
+First, it begins with a topic sentence that states that NYC is a great place to go if you love entertainment.
 That is that main point of the paragraph.

 Next comes one sentence that is an explanation.
 It is about the variety and availability of venues.
 They are many, and they are always open.